 Continue your sightseeing at the striking Plaza Mayor and take in some street performers – see if you can spot Espiderman Gordo (Fat Spiderman) or the snappy tinsel goat man.
-I wouldn’t recommend eating at any of the tourist traps around the plaza, but check out the food market Mercado de San Miguel just outside the plaza and walk by Botín, which was featured in Ernest Hemingway’s The Sun Also Rises and was also where artist Francisco de Goya worked as a waiter.
+I wouldn’t recommend eating at any of the tourist traps around the plaza (especially with so many great dining spots in Madrid!), but check out the food market Mercado de San Miguel just outside the plaza and walk by Botín, which was featured in Ernest Hemingway’s The Sun Also Rises and was also where artist Francisco de Goya worked as a waiter.

 Continue your walk westward past La Almudena cathedral and the Palacio Real (royal palace).
 Neither need to be seen from inside (unless you have some time to kill), but it’s definitely worth checking out the exteriors.
 Have a wander through the palace’s gardens, the Jardines de Sabatini.

 Cross through Plaza de España and across Madrid’s main street, Gran Vía, to explore Madrid’s quirky neighborhood (and my former home!), Malasaña, around which the post-Franco counterculture movement of the 1970s and 1980s, the Movida Madrileña, was centered.